 Meet Marcie, a lovely 9 year-old Corgi/Spaniel mix female who recently lost the only home she’s ever known when her family was divorcing and no one could keep her.
 She was headed to the shelter when a volunteer intervened to find a rescue for her.
 Marcie made the trip to Canine Lifeline and is now looking for a quiet, mature home in which to relax and enjoy her golden years.
 Although she is with other dogs in her foster home, she would probably prefer to be the only pet in the home.
 She doesn’t seem to want to interact with other dogs and is protective of her food if they get near her while she’s eating.
 Marcie does like to eat and will need to lose weight in her new home.
 At 39 pounds, she’s about 5-10 pounds overweight so a gentle exercise program coupled with a low-cal diet are in her future.
 She will need a family who will help her stick to a healthier lifestyle.
 Marcie is a little sad and confused after losing her home but is sure to be a very loyal and devoted companion for her new family.
-Her adoption fee is $125.
-She’s spayed, heartworm negative and on monthly preventative, up to date on vaccinations, wormed, on flea preventative, and microchipped.
+Her adoption fee is $150.
+She’s spayed, on monthly heartworm preventative, up to date on vaccinations including bivalent canine influenza, wormed, on flea preventative, and microchipped.
 As part of the adoption process, all adopters must commit to a two-week adjustment period to make sure it’s a great match before the adoption is finalized.
 Please email firstname.lastname@example.org if you’re interested in Marcie.
 An approved application is required before we schedule meets with any of our dogs.
 All of our dogs come to us from county dog pounds so we have no history on them.
 We also have no foster homes with young children so aren’t comfortable placing any of them in a home with children less than 7 years of age.
 We try to respond to inquiries within 48 hours so if you haven’t heard from us within that time frame, please check your junk mail or spam folder to make sure our reply hasn’t landed in there.